 Below are details of the extent to which the organisation lives up to these standards and explains the reasons for adapting the principles to suit the organisation.
+In accordance with the Public Sector Internal Audit Standards, corporate governance has been subject to internal audit by our consultants, Deloitte.
+They have offered substantial assurance for our corporate governance for 2017-18.

-Being clear about organisation's purpose and outcomes
+Being clear about the organisation's purpose and outcomes

 Having a clear organisational purpose and set of objectives is a hallmark of good governance.
 Our strategic planning approach is the systemic approach to determining our goals.
-It enables the office to fulfil its legislative remit and to deliver against the vision and objectives set out in my three-year plan: 'A Plan for All Children and Young People 2016 - 2019'.
+It enables the office to fulfil its legislative remit and to deliver against the vision and objectives set out in my three-year plan: 'A Plan for All Children and Young People 2016-2019'.